K'taka bizman suicide case: Congress leaders demand arrest of BJP MLA, others named in FIR | Politics

 ''Driving a 47-year-old happy man with a happy family to suicide is nothing but a murder, it is not abetment to murder, it is plain and simple murder,'' he said, asking can the Chief Minister and BJP leaders wipe the tears of the family.

-Congress will see to it that justice is done with regard to Pradeep's suicide notice and what happened with Sandeep Patil suicide case don't repeat, Surjewala said.
+Congress will see to it that justice is done with regard to Pradeep's suicide note and what happened with Santosh Patil suicide case don't repeat, Surjewala said.

 ''We want to remind Chief Minister Basavaraj Bommai the raja dharma and his duty towards the people of Karnataka, which is above any BJP leader,'' he said.